Wondering what perks you get with your Chase Sapphire Preferred® Card? Here's everything you need to know.

 Rental Car Coverage

-Sapphire Preferred comes with auto rental collision damage waiver.
+The Chase Sapphire Preferred comes with auto rental collision damage waiver as a cardmember benefit.
 When renting a car, just decline the rental company’s collision insurance and charge the entire rental cost to your card.

 This is a great benefit because the coverage is primary and provides reimbursement up to the actual cash value of the vehicle for theft and collision damage for most rental cars in the U.S. and abroad.
 That means that you won’t need to file a claim with your personal auto insurance if you incur damages to the rental car.